-Nothing is more worrying or distressing than when a loved one or friend goes missing or doesn’t return home when expected.
-For people living with or caring for someone with dementia, this may be quite common.
-The Herbert Protocol is a national scheme adopted by search agencies including Cleveland Mountain Rescue and is recognised across the country, aimed primarily at those that care for vulnerable people of all ages who, because of their vulnerability, may go missing.
-The Herbert Protocol initiative is named after George Herbert, a Second World War veteran of the Normandy landings, who lived with dementia and sadly died while he was ‘missing’ on his way to his childhood home.
+It is very worrying or distressing when a loved one or friend goes missing or doesn’t return home when expected, especially so for people living with or caring for someone with Dementia or Alzheimer’s disease.
+The Herbert Protocol is a national scheme adopted by search agencies including Cleveland Mountain Rescue Team and is recognised across the country, aimed primarily at those who care for vulnerable people of all ages who, because of their vulnerability, may go missing.
+The Herbert Protocol initiative is named after George Herbert, a Second World War veteran of the Normandy landings, who lived with Dementia and sadly died while he was ‘missing’ on his way to his childhood home.

 The hub of the initiative is the “Life History Questionnaire”.
 This is where a record can be made of a range of background information about the person cared for.
-It is retained in a safe place so that it is immediately available to police and search teams in the event that the person goes missing.
-This short form requests a range of information and is based on years of successful searches throughout the country.
-You do not need to worry about the privacy of this personal information as we ask you to keep the completed form yourself in a safe place at home and only supply it to the police or volunteer search teams in the event of an emergency.
+It should be retained in a safe place so that it is immediately available to police and search teams in the event that the person goes missing.
+The form requests a range of information and is based on years of successful searches throughout the country.
+You do not need to worry about the privacy of this personal information as you keep the completed form yourself in a safe place at home and only supply it to the police or volunteer search teams in the event of an emergency.

 The “Life History Questionnaire” is available to download in PDF format;

 This proactive initiative is intended to alleviate as much of the stress associated with this type of event as possible.
 It is easier to hand the questionnaire to the police rather than try to recall all the information at such a stressful time.